Reading: Advanced Textual Analysis

 Find two different English articles online about the same current event.

-- Find one that is a straight news report (from a source like Reuters, Associated Press, or the main news section of BBC).
+- Find one that is a straight news report (from a source like Reuters or Associated Press).

 - Find one that is an opinion piece/editorial about the same event.

-In your notebook, write a short paragraph comparing them.
+Write a short paragraph comparing them.
 How is their purpose different?
 How is the language different?
-Which one uses more facts and which one uses more emotional or persuasive words?